 Factors to consider are distance from sights, neighborhood amenities and ease of access for transport.

 That said, being in the heart of the city is not always ideal.
-City centers can be noisy and chaotic – and apartments in the center are often more expensive.
-Weigh the pros and cons of your location before you decide exactly where to stay.
+Cities can be noisy and chaotic – and Airbnb apartments in the center are often more expensive.
+Weigh the pros and cons of your location before you decide exactly where to search for your ideal Airbnb apartment.

-Pro Tip: The exact Airbnb address is not revealed until after you have booked your stay; the map only indicates the general area of the location.
+Pro Tip: The exact Airbnb address is not revealed until after you have booked your stay; the pin drop on the Airbnb Map only indicates the general area of the location.

 #5 Airbnb Price Tips: Look Beyond Nightly Rate